A Quirky and Finessed Urban Hike thru East Colfax

 As you contemplate what you see on this interesting urban hike, you might want to grab a cuppa at what might be Denver’s best neighborhood coffee shop.
 On the corner of Quince and Colfax you’ll find the Quince Coffee shop.
 Grab a spicy chai and a vegan, chocolate-chip pumpkin bread slice, sit on the porch, and contemplate the great things in life.

 At Quince St, turn right.
 Stop in Quince Essential Coffee for a cuppa, then turn left on Colfax.
 Cross Colfax at Quebec St, going north (right) up to E 16th Ave, where you’ll turn right.

 At Quince, take a left and continue north to E Montview Blvd.
-Walk to the right along Montview, noticing the difference between the Stapleton neighborhood on the north side of the street and East Colfax neighborhood on the south.
+Walk to the right along Montview, noticing the difference between the Stapleton neighborhood (now Central Park) on the north side of the street and East Colfax neighborhood on the south.

 Turn right (south) on Ulster St. At 1760 Ulster Street, notice the Greeters of America home.
 Now two residences, it was once the headquarters of the fraternal organization for hotel greeters.
 Continue south to E 16th Ave and take a left (west.)
 At Tamarac, take a left (south).

 Please note: I originally took this walk in 2017, and the Hangar Bar was still open.
 It lost itself in the test of time, closing shortly after my visit.
 But a new cool bar has taken its place, EastFax Tap.
 Be sure to drop in and discover a new iteration of the East Colfax bar scene.